LearnEcommerce / Technology

 You can't "code" a global logistics network.
 Amazon has spent 30 years building 450 million square feet of warehouse space, a fleet of 110+ planes (Amazon Air), and 100,000+ electric vans.
 A competitor (like Shopify or TikTok) can build a website, but they cannot replicate the physical reality of moving a box from Point A to Point B in 4 hours for $2.
 This physical infrastructure is an unbreachable wall.

-2. The High-Intent Data Moat Amazon knows what 350+ million people *actually buy*, not just what they *search for*.
+2. The High-Intent Data Moat Amazon knows what 250+ million Prime members actually buy, not just what they search for.
 Google knows you searched for "Running Shoes," but Amazon knows you bought size 10 Nikes, returned them for size 10.5, and buy new socks every 3 months.
-This "Buying Intent" data allows them to build an advertising business ($50B+) that is more efficient than Facebook or Google for conversion.
+This "Buying Intent" data underpins an advertising business that hit $69B in FY2025—more efficient than Meta or Google for conversion because the click and the checkout live on the same platform.

 3. The AWS Switching Cost Once a Fortune 500 company migrates its database and workflow to AWS, the cost and risk of leaving are astronomical.
-This creates a "Guaranteed" multi-decade revenue streams.
-This high-margin cash flow subsidizes the retail business, allowing Amazon to undercut competitors on price forever.
+This creates "guaranteed" multi-decade revenue.
+At a ~$150B annualized run rate and ~30% operating margins, AWS cash flow subsidizes the thin-margin retail business, letting Amazon undercut competitors on price almost indefinitely.

 4. The Economies of Scale in Robotics With 750,000+ robots (Kiva, Proteus, Sparrow), Amazon's cost-per-fulfillment is dropping while labor costs globally are rising.
 They have automated the most expensive part of the e-commerce chain—picking and packing—giving them a margin advantage that human-heavy competitors cannot match.